Goal Master List

 5. empathy

-Self awarenessnotice what you are feeling, thinking, and doing, and identify emotions.
+Self awarenessnotice what you are feeling, thinking, and doing, to gain clarity and identify emotions.

 Self regulationunderstand emotions are connected to thoughts, learn to pause and engage coping skills.